Frequently Asked Questions about Student Residence

 Any students requiring information about student funding, can call our GPRC Financial Aid Team at 780-539-2845 or visit our webpage.

 Student loan applications are usually accepted at the beginning of June.
 Please consult your provincial student Financial Aid Website for specific details.

 All Residence students who are receiving a student loan, or funding of any kind, are expected to pay a minimum of $630 by the rent deadline.
 Along with this payment, a copy of your loan approval* MUST be provided.

 *View an example of the Loan Approval Form for Alberta or British Columbia.

-Failure to provide documentation or payment by the rent deadline will result in a late payment fee of $50.
+Failure to provide documentation or payment by the rent deadline will result in a late payment fee of $50 per semester.
 A late payment fee will be assessed to all student accounts that are not paid in full by the rent deadline.

 When is rent collected?

 - For the academic year, rent is collected on August 1 and December 1.

 - For Family Housing, rent is collected on a monthly basis.

 All applications must be accompanied by a security deposit.
 The deposit is $200 for new residents and $50 for returning residents who have a deposit on file.
 Applications will not be processed until the deposit is paid.